dorin2oo7/AMXSS-Ban/README.md

 17.Apr.2009 - v1.2 - [ADDED] cvar amx_chattag - Make any tag you like in chat
 16.Apr.2009 - v1.1 - [ADDED] Multilingual
 15.Apr.2009 - v1.0 - Initial release

-.:: Game Monitor ::.

-Server that using This Plugin

-.:: Downloads ::.
-- OLD Versions in *.zip file !
-- menufront.amxx is only for who wants to add amx ssban into amxmodxmenu